MAHines/CanvasMAH/README.md

 This is a work in progress.

 ### mahCanvas.py
-This is a class for accessing Canvas using the CanvasAPI from UCFopen
+Class for accessing Canvas using the CanvasAPI from UCFopen

 ### WatermarkReports.py
 Usage: python WatermarkReports gradebook.csv submissionsFolder